scssyworks/argon-storage/README.md

 $.store.resetCookie(key, value[, expiry][, path][, domain]);
 ```

-"Reset" allows you to change expiry ,path and domain of existing cookie without creating a new one.
+"Reset" allows you to change expiry ,path and domain of existing cookie.

 # Summing up
 JQuery storage provides with a robust and cross browser way to manage HTML5 storage.
 However, it doese not overcome certain limitations like storage size and availability (yet).
 If HTML5 storage is unavailable, there is a fallback of cookie storage, but we all know that cookie storage is quite limited in terms of size.
 It means we cannot save large chunks of data as of now.